English Teacher: Secondary

 • Evidence of a positive and enthusiastic approach to student learning

 • Strong commitment to professional self-development

-• Flexibility to deal with both very able pupils and those who experience
+• Flexibility to deal with both very able pupils and those who experience difficulties in English

 • Awareness of current UK educational developments, especially in literacy

 • Ability to maintain good relationships with pupils, parents and staff

 • Experience in planning and developing ESL courses

 • Interest in a pastoral role

 Applications should be addressed to the Head of English, Mr James Persechino, and emailed to firstname.lastname@example.org and should include: